jboss17/special-barnacle/README.md

 The application is fully **Dockerized** and published on Docker Hub for easy use.

 The application can be demoed using the images in `demo_faces`.
-It is recommended to add multiple images to help the `FaceMatcher` build a diverse portfolio.
+It is recommended to add **all** of the images to help the `FaceMatcher` build a diverse portfolio.

 ## 🚀 Quick Start